STFC-ICD-Research-and-Design/supermusr-data-pipeline/kafka-daq-report/README.md

 # Running in Podman

+## Installation

+Please see the appropriate [documentation](https://podman.io/docs/installation) for installing Podman on your system.

+### Windows

+When using a windows system, please see [here](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md).
+Note that the windows installation requires WSL.

+ - [Download](https://github.com/containers/podman/releases) the latest release for windows, and follow the installation instructions.
+ - In Powershell run `podman machine init` to download and set up virtual machine.
+ -
+ - When the above process is complete run `podman machine start`.
+ - To shut down the podman VM run `podman machine stop`

+Some issues may be caused by running podman in rootless mode.
+To change to rootful mode run `podman machine set --rootful`.
+If a restart is required run `podman machine stop`, then `podman machine start`.

+## Running

 To run using Podman, execute the following command, substituting the broker, trace-topic, and group arguments as appropriate.

 ```shell